Sponsor a child in Bosnia-Herzegovina

 After three years of war, infrastructure and the economy had been destroyed beyond recognition.
 Many people had lost their water and electricity supply, and schools, homes and roads had to be rebuilt.
 Unemployment still stands at 43%, nearly half of the population, and one in five lives in poverty.

 Children growing up in the Bosnian countryside are at a considerable disadvantage.
 Though access to primary education is generally high, school attendance is low amongst children from rural parts.
 Many Roma children grow up without an education because they are not registered with the authorities.
 Lack of education puts these children at serious risk.
 Of the one in twenty children aged five to 14 who are involved in child labour, it is those from rural areas that represent two thirds of this figure.

 Our Work in Bosnia

 The war was still in progress when we first began work in Bosnia in 1994, delivering emergency aid to families in Sarajevo who were caring for orphaned children.
-Youth clubs, therapy and counselling were provided to help young people recover from the trauma of war.
+We provided youth clubs, therapy and counselling to help young people recover from the trauma of war.
 In the aftermath of the 2014 floods, we acted swiftly to offer displaced families somewhere to live and provide counselling and financial support to those most in need.